Why should I study abroad?

 Will there be any other expenses?

-Students will be responsible for their own expenses during three weeks of independent travel.
-While the provided rail pass will cover most transportation expenses, students will need to pay for their own accommodations and meals while traveling independently, as well as any other modes of transportation that do not involve train travel.
-Students are encouraged to budget $1,500-2,000 for personal and independent travel expenses.
+Students will be responsible for their own expenses during three weeks of independent travel; while the provided rail pass can cover transportation expenses, students will need to budget for their accommodations and meals, as well as any other modes of transportation that do not involve train travel.
+Students typically spend $2,000-2,500 on personal and independent travel expenses.

 Can I still use my financial aid?